api-evangelist/providers/_store/bureau-of-ocean-energy-management.md

 modified: '2024-11-30'
 position: Consumer
 description: >-
-  The Bureau of Ocean Energy Management’s Marine Minerals Program (MMP) will be hosting the 2024 Gulf of Mexico Offshore Sand Management Working Group (SMWG) meeting.
+  The Bureau of Ocean Energy Management's Marine Minerals Program (MMP) will be hosting the 2024 Gulf of Mexico Offshore Sand Management Working Group (SMWG) meeting.
 BOEM Announces Draft Environmental Review of Potential Mitigation of Future Development of Wind Lease Areas Offshore California.